Personal Property & Contents Claims

 When your home is damaged, the building itself is only part of the story.
 Everything inside your home, your furniture, clothing, electronics, kitchenware, and personal belongings, falls under the “contents” or “personal property” portion of your insurance policy.
 Contents claims are often the most time-consuming and emotionally difficult part of the process, but they also represent a significant portion of your total recovery.

-How Contents Claims Work
+How Personal Property Claims Work

 Cleaning, Total Loss, and Pack-Out